 A survey of literatures produced in the United States since the Civil War.
-We examine relationships between cultural and intellectual currents and the political, economic, and social development of the United States during this period, focusing particularly on race, gender and class as analytic categories.
-Authors may include Howells, Twain, Jewett, Chopin, Cather, Chesnutt, Fitzgerald, Pynchon, Cisneros, Morrison, Harjo, Gibson.
-HUM; Prereq: ENG 120 strongly recommended; R. Smith
+We examine relationships between cultural and intellectual currents and the political, economic, and social development of the United States during this

-ENG 233 African-American Literature

-See description for BKST 233.
+ENG 233 African-American Literature See description for BKST 233.
 HUM; CL: BKST 233; F. Hord